Fanatics promo code: Get up to $1000 in bonus bets | Goal.com US

 - Register an account

-You do not need to use a Fanatics promo code in order to claim this offer.
-All you have to do to get set up is create an account.
+There is no special Fanatics promo code needed to redeem this offer.
+All you have to do is create your account.

-You can do this by tapping on the designated button when you open the app.
-You’ll need to fill in your details, then finalize setting up your account by validating the information through an email authentication.
+You can do this by tapping the designated button when you launch the app.
+You’ll then need to fill in your details, and finalize the registration by validating the information with an email authentication.

 - Make a qualifying bet

-You will need to wager $100 a day for ten consecutive days in order to claim the full $1000 in bonus bets.
+You will need to wager $100 a day for 10 consecutive days in order to earn the full $1000 of bonus bets.

-If you bet less than $100 on a day then your bonus will match your bet amount.
-For example, if you bet $50 on day one you’ll get $50, if you bet $30 on day two you’ll get $30, and so on.
+If you bet less than $100 on each day then your bonus will match your bet.
+For example, if you bet $50 on one day then you’ll get $50, if you bet $30 you’ll get $30, and so on.

-A bet must be placed on a market with odds of at least -200 for it to count towards the offer.
-This means that bets placed on markets of -150 or +110 would count, for example, however one placed on a market of -210 would not.
+All bets must be placed on a market with minimum odds of -200 in order to count towards the offer.
+This means bets on markets of -150 or +110 would count, for example, but one on a market of -210 would not.

 - Get your winnings

-There are numerous payment methods available on Fanatics, meaning it is quick and secure to withdraw any winnings you earn from using your bonus bets.
+Fanatics has numerous payment methods available, making it quick and secure to withdraw cash winnings you get from using the bonus bets.

 What can you use your Fanatics bonus on today?

-The NBA Playoffs also continue tonight.
-The Minnesota Timberwolves are -3 point favorites to move to 2-0 over the Phoenix Suns, while the Milwaukee Bucks are -2 picks to get a second win over the Indiana Pacers.
+Tonight’s NBA action starts with the Boston Celtics as -14.5 point favorites over the Miami Heat.
+The Celtics are 1-0 up in the series after a 20 point win in the first game.

-In the final game, the Dallas Mavericks are -2.5 point favorites over the LA Clippers to win and tie the series 1-1.
+After, the Oklahoma City Thunder are -7.5 picks over the New Orleans Pelicans despite only winning the first game by 2 points.

-Click here to visit Fanatics and earn up to $1000 in bonus bets to use on all of this great sports action and more.
+Click here to go to Fanatics and claim up to $1000 in bonus bets, no promo code needed, to use on all of this great sports action and more.

 More info on Fanatics’ bonus